hannahdesmond/mastery-curriculum/chapter3/README.md

 4.to_f./(5)
 ```

 Of course, this is going to get pretty ugly for our poor numeral calculator.
-We don't want to be jamming `to_f` on the first numeral every time we want to do division; it makes the code super-hard to read:
+We don't want to be jamming `to_f` on the first numeral every time we want to do division as it makes the code super-hard to read:

 ```irb
 > four.to_f./(five)